 The information in this guide provides an overview of the laws, restrictions, entitlements and obligations that apply to Canadian residents returning to Canada following international travel of less than one year.

-For more information, check out our Frequently Asked Questions or call the Border Information Service (BIS).
+For more information, call the Border Information Service (BIS).

 - Travelling with children